varun21vaidya/Bharat-Cafe/README.md

 ## Overview:

-The Website is a Single Page Responsive Application made with MEAN Stack for the Fast Food Cafe.
+The Website is a Single Page Responsive Application made for the Fast Food Cafe.

-### Built With:

-- Frontend: Angular 14
-- Backend: NodeJS and ExpressJS
-- Database: MongoDB Atlas

 ## Features: